jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

 (5) A person who ceases to be a person responsible for collecting a levy must continue to maintain the trust account until all the levy money payable to the chief executive, in respect of the period during which that person was responsible for collecting the levy, has been paid.
 (6) Nothing in subsection (5) limits or affects any obligation or liability under this Act of any person who has become responsible for collecting the levy.
 (7) In this section,—
-  - **levy order** means an order under section 413
+  - **levy order** means an order under section 413 or 414A
   - **registered bank** has the meaning given to that term in section 2(1) of the Banking (Prudential Supervision) Act 1989
   - **trust account** means the account referred to in subsection (1).

 ### 416 Effect of levy order
-If an order is made under section 413,—
+If an order is made under section 413 or 414A,—
   (a) every person responsible for paying or collecting the levy must do so; and (b) the chief executive may recover the levy in any court of competent jurisdiction as a debt due from any person responsible for paying or collecting it.

 ### 417 Compliance audits
-(1) While an order under section 413 is in force, the Minister may, at the request of the chief executive, appoint 1 or more auditors to conduct an audit of the affairs of any person responsible for collecting the levy.
+(1) While an order under section 413 or 414A is in force, the Minister may, at the request of the chief executive, appoint 1 or more auditors to conduct an audit of the affairs of any person responsible for collecting the levy.
 (2) The purpose of an audit under this section is to ascertain— (a) the extent to which persons responsible for paying or collecting the levy concerned are doing or have done so:
   (b) the extent to which appropriate amounts of the levy concerned are being or have been paid over to the chief executive: